henrysky/astroNN/docs/source/quick_start.rst

     config_path(flag=2)

-Folder Structure for astroNN, APOGEE, Gaia and LAMOST data
+Dara Folder Structure and Environment Variables
 ----------------------------------------------------------

 This code depends on environment variables and folders for APOGEE, Gaia and LAMOST data.
 The environment variables are